hima-97/K-AVL-Tree/README.md

 # Running and Testing the Project

-You can run and test the first program of the project by running the following command:
+You can run and test the project by running the following command:

 - `if ($?) { g++ k_AVL.cpp main.cpp -o k_AVL }; if ($?) { .\k_AVL "insert argv[1] string argument here" }`